 Yukio Tanaka might come off gawky to his classmates, but far from his outward image, he’s despondent and directionless – a rock star in the making if ever there was one.
 Even at fourteen, he maintains that his life is already a dead end, and while this lead isn’t uncommon in anime, there’s something refreshing in Tanaka’s existentialism.
 We might expect him to get whisked off to a fantasy land only he’s capable of saving, or discover some tremendous power or ability, but he doesn’t.
-Instead, he moves from day to day, with the kind of bland functionality and fatalism of a salaryman twice his age.
-While certainly not overtly a ‘bad boy’, Tanaka – known affectionately as Koyuki – has a problem with authority, striking out at the world with petty rebellions.
+Instead, he moves from day to day, with the same fatalism of a salaryman twice his age.
+While certainly not a ‘bad boy’, per se, Tanaka – known affectionately as Koyuki – has a problem with authority, striking out at the world with petty rebellions.
 We see him stare up a train station security camera before stepping over the yellow safety line.

-Beck is, of course, most ostensibly about adolescence and the warring states of the teenage years, but it’s also a narrative about cultural identity.
-Read as a discourse on the proliferation of American culture in Japanese society, as experienced through its central characters, and Beck becomes a potent statement of globalisation.
+Beck is most ostensibly about adolescence, but it’s also a narrative about cultural identity.
+Read as a discourse on the proliferation of American culture in Japanese society, as experienced through its central characters, Beck becomes a potent statement of globalisation.
 But rather than demonising this phenomena, it adopts a more neutral standpoint, where these icons are evocative of being a Japanese teen, while simultaneously mourning a country losing touch with its own tradition.
-Its focus is rock, a distinctly Western style, starting life in America morphing out of the blues tradition, before being exported over to England, and then beamed back to the US as the Merseybeat sound.
-The British Invasion saw myriad bands from Blighty introduce their own take of rock ‘n’ roll and inspire generations of artists to come.
+Its focus is rock music, a distinctly Western style, starting life in America morphing out of the blues tradition, before being exported over to England, and then beamed back to the US .
+The British Invasion saw myriad bands from Blighty introduce their own take on rock ‘n’ roll and inspire generations of artists to come.
 In the following decades, it would adapt and mutate, covering everything from heavy metal to punk and later grunge.
-And that’s where we find Tanaka and co, obsessed with British rock and punk; grunge and other alternative sounds from America.
+And that’s where we find Tanaka and co, obsessed with British rock and punk; and America’s alternative underground.